DefectiveNetwork/Asian-KG/README.md

-# Eurasia-KG
+# Asian-KG

-Knowledge-Graph based on countries in Europe and Asia.
+Knowledge-Graph based on countries in Asia.